WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 wp.data.dispatch( 'core' ).editEntityRecord( 'postType', 'page', pageId, { title: 'updated title' } );
 ```

-At this point, you may ask _How is `editEntityRecord` this better than `useState`?_ It offers a few features you wouldn't otherwise get.
-We can save the changes as easily as we retrieve the data and ensure that all caches will be correctly updated.
-In addition, the changes applied via `editEntityRecord` are easily undo-able via the `undo` and `redo` actions.
-Finally,  Because the changes live in the Redux state, other components can access them.
+At this point, you may ask _how is `editEntityRecord` better than `useState`?
+The answer is that it offers a few features you wouldn't otherwise get.

+Firstly, we can save the changes as easily as we retrieve the data and ensure that all caches will be correctly updated.

+Secondly, the changes applied via `editEntityRecord` are easily undo-able via the `undo` and `redo` actions.

+Lastly, because the changes live in the _Redux_ state, they are "global" and can be accessed by other components.
 For example, we could make the `PagesList` display the currently edited title.

 To that last point, let's see what happens when we use `getEntityRecord` to access the entity record we just updated: